xyzhangwork/mdensity_v_stellarpop/README.md

 # mdensity_v_stellarpop

-This repository contains the scripts to conduct the analysis and generate the figures in Zhang et al. 2025 (arxiv: 2507.22602)
+This repository contains the scripts to conduct the analysis and generate the figures in [Zhang et al. 2025](https://arxiv.org/pdf/2507.22602)

 ## Analysis Pipeline:
 1. Cross-match between MaNGA and SGA catalogs: match_manga.py;